Calling Independent Planners

 of a bellwether for the hospitality and entertainment industries,

-notably in the gaming hub of Las Vegas.
+notably in the gambling hub of Las Vegas.
 The casinos were some of the

 first to close en masse in mid-March of 2020, and they subsequently led the way

-An updated version of the extensive document released this fall, the Nevada Guidelines for Safe Gatherings, provides detailed information about the requirements for meetings in a wide variety of venues and situations.
+An updated version of the Nevada Guidelines for Safe Gatherings provides detailed information about the requirements for meetings in a wide variety of venues and situations.
 The Large Gathering Venue Covid-19 Preparedness and Safety Plan includes instructions for how to submit the proposal for approval.

-Most of the city's facilities are again open for business, each with its own set of health and safety protocols.
+Each of the city's facilities has its own set of health and safety protocols.
 Wynn Las Vegas was one of the first companies in the country to publicize such guidelines, in the form of its 23-page Health & Safety Plan,

-MGM Resorts International, as part of its Convene with Confidence plan, is partnering with CLEAR's Health Pass to offer on-site health screenings, and with Impact Health for rapid Covid-19 testing.
+released in April 2020.
+MGM Resorts International, as part of its Convene with Confidence plan, has partnered with CLEAR's Health Pass to offer on-site health screenings, and with Impact Health for rapid Covid-19 testing.

 For its part, the Las Vegas Convention Center was the first facility in the state to earn the Global Biorisk Advisory Council Star accreditation.
-And Las Vegas McCarran International Airport, which is being renamed after former U.S. Senator Harry Reid, has outlined its extensive practices regarding sanitation and health screenings here.
+And the Las Vegas airport, which has been renamed the Harry Reid International Airport, has outlined its extensive practices regarding sanitation and health screenings.